ianmorgan/notes-content-translators/README.md

 notes-content-translators
 =========================

-Micro serice for taking connet in one format (eg. markup) and converting to another (eg html)
+Micro service for taking content in one format (e.g. markup) and converting to another (e.g. html)